 Bars, cafes, and restaurants play hip music and host live musicians on a regular basis, while the streets are filled with art and a lively environment.
 For more energetic visitors, facilities like a skate park and a climbing wall will give you options to get the adrenaline pumping.

 Meanwhile, attractions like the Schanzenturm Water Tower, Schanzenkino open-air cinema, alternative culture, and political center, as well as a collection of designer shops, will keep regular tourists entertained as well.

-Stay In Sternschanze If you want to stay in a hip neighborhood, known for its alternative culture, you are a fan of live music, you want to visit an open-air cinema or cultural center.
+Stay In Sternschanze If you want to stay in a hip neighborhood, known for its alternative culture, you are a fan of live music; you are on a stag do or hen party;

-Best places to stay in Sternschanze:🔍FIND BEST HOTELS IN STERNSCHANZE
+Best places to stay in Hamburg in Sternschanze:

 Eppendorf is located in the north of the city, just to the south of the airport.
 Primarily an upscale residential neighborhood, it is abundant with Art Nouveau architecture, giving it a chic and stylish feel.